apache/servicecomb-kie/README.md

 ## Why use kie
 kie is a highly flexible config server.
-Nowadays, an operation team is facing diffrent "x-centralized" system.
+Nowadays, an operation team is facing different "x-centralized" system.
 For example a classic application-centralized system.a operator want to change config based on application name and version, then the label could be "app,version" for locating a app's configurations. meanwhile some teams manage app in a data center, each application instance will be deployed in a VM machine. then label could be "farm,role,server,component" to locate a app's configurations. kie fit diffenrent senario for configuration management which benifit from label design.